Mobile devices | HELPDESK

 Mobile devices

-Remember that the use of the university’s phones is governed by the terms of use as well.
-The phone, similar to computers, is meant to be used as a tool in studying, research and management.
+Please remember that the University’s terms of use also apply to the use of the University’s mobile devices.
+The mobile device, similar to computers, is meant to be used as a tool in studying, research and management.
 Minor use for personal purposes is allowed.
-In addition, it is important to remember that storing material that infringes copyrights in a phone or anywhere else in the university is forbidden.
+In addition, it is important to remember that storing material that infringes copyrights in a phone or anywhere else in the University is forbidden.

 If your phone gets lost or stolen